gabriellmrosa/gabriellamas/README.md

 ### Hi there 👋

-Here you can find all my jobs and somethings more!
+Here you can find all my jobs and something more!

 - 🤓 I’m a frontend developer and UX/UI Designer

-- 👨‍💻 All of my projects are available at [gabriellamas.com.br](https://garosa.com.br)
+- 👨‍💻 All of my projects are available at [garosa.com.br](https://garosa.com.br)

 - 📫 Reach me out at **gabrielldarts@gmail.com**